How To Test A Microwave Oven’s High Voltage Capacitor

 Testing For Leakage Current

 As an appliance repair technician, I’m always sure to stay up to date on the latest safety protocols when testing a microwave oven’s high voltage capacitor.
+The first step is to test for leakage current – this involves measuring the amount of current that is leaking out from the component.

+To do this properly, you’ll need specialized equipment like a digital multimeter and insulated probes.
 It’s important to wear protective gear such as gloves, goggles, and long sleeves since these capacitors can store dangerous levels of energy!

+Once all your measurements have been taken, it’s time to compare them against manufacturer specs.
 That should give you a good idea if there are any issues with the capacitor or not – without having to take too many risks in the process.

 Troubleshooting Common Issues